wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-access-file-data/includes/4-upload-files-onedrive.md

 This is a new small file
 ```

-To update or replace an existing file, submit an HTTP PUT to the location of the existing file using the file's Id in OneDrive:
+To update or replace an existing file, submit an HTTP PUT to the location of the existing file using the file's ID in OneDrive:

 ```http
 HTTP PUT https://graph.microsoft.com/v1.0/me/drive/items/{item-id}/content